- IPv4 Tutorial

 IPv4 - TCP/IP Model

-Majorly of the internet uses a protocol suite called the Internet Protocol Suite also known as TCP/IP protocol suite.
+A majority of the internet uses a protocol suite called the Internet Protocol Suite also known as the TCP/IP protocol suite.
 This suite is a combination of protocols which encompasses a number of different protocols for different purpose and need.
 Because the two major protocols in this suites are TCP (Transmission Control Protocol) and IP (Internet Protocol), this is commonly termed as TCP/IP Protocol suite.
 This protocol suite has its own reference model which it follows over the internet.
-In contrast with OSI model, this model of protocols contains less layers.
+In contrast with the OSI model, this model of protocols contains less layers.

 Internet Protocol Version 4 (IPv4)